rock-hu/minor-projects/openharmony-sig/ohos_react_native/docs/en/common-development-scenarios.md

 ### How Do I Enable Metro?

-1. Ensure that the HarmonyOS bundle parameters have been configured.
-For details, see [How Do I Set HarmonyOS Bundle Parameters?](#how-do-i-set-harmonyos-bundle-parameters).
+1. Ensure that the OpenHarmony bundle parameters have been configured.
+For details, see [How Do I Set OpenHarmony Bundle Parameters?](#how-do-i-set-harmonyos-bundle-parameters).
 2. If you use the RN framework started by `RNApp`, skip this step because Metro is enabled by default.
 If you use the RN framework started by `RNSurface`, you need to create a `RNComponentContext`, add the following event emitter to `devToolsController` of `context`, delete the original `RNInstance`, and restart a new `RNInstance` to enable the hot reloading function.

     ```js